MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/keyvaluepairofstringstring.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: The key and value pair of string and string values.
+description: The key and value pair of string and string values defined by the Bulk service.
 ---
 # KeyValuePairOfstringstring Data Object - Bulk
-The key and value pair of string and string values.
+The key and value pair of string and string values defined by the Bulk service.

 ## Syntax
 ```xml